Is ice fishing for carp worth your time?

 Now you can move and pivot locations with ease if you have the correct equipment.

-Disclaimer: Another reason I wrote this blog was because I knew I could use these new tactics to try new spots if need be once out fishing.
+Disclaimer: Another reason I wrote this blog was that I knew I could use these new tactics to try new spots if need be once out fishing.

 Back to the story.